nullxception/dotfiles/README.md

 <br/>

-This repo contains set of some configurations that commonly used by me for my desktop or server.<br/>
+This repo contains configurations that commonly used by me for my desktop and server.<br/>
 The main reason was to helps me config my fresh machine faster, but also act as an archive in case someones want to know my setup.

-So, don't be shy, give it a ⭐️ if some configs can helps you somehow :)

 # Installation